Skip to main content

 How HR, line managers and Workday come together in one recruiting process at Raiffeisenbank Bündner Rheintal.
 Three observations from two years of practice.

 We have known Raiffeisenbank Bündner Rheintal since summer 2024.
-What started as a banking relationship grew into a shared recruiting practice over two years.
-Today, six people work with Jobmaps across seven branches in the Bündner Rheintal region, connected to the existing job portal of the Raiffeisen Group through Workday.
-This is the story of how that connection was built, step by step, and what concrete value it brings the bank.
+A banking relationship grew into a shared recruiting practice within two years.
+Today, HR and the respective line managers work with Jobmaps across seven branches in the Bündner Rheintal region, connected to the Raiffeisen Group job portal through Workday.
+Here is how that connection was built and what it brings the bank.

 More about Raiffeisenbank Bündner Rheintal